caspergrl/GT-UX-UI-Dec2022-June2023/18-week/02-lesson.md

 Students should now have a fundamental understanding of how grids work.
 Now it's time to introduce RWD and media queries.

-## 15. Instructor Do: Responsive Web Design and Media Queries (10 min)

-> :pushpin: **Important Point:** The goal of this section is to show students the power of `align-items` and `justify-content` to center items inside grid containers.
-This ties into the final learning objective, which is for students to be able to write media queries and create a mobile breakpoint on a page.

-Now that students know how to lay out a page, it's time to discuss media queries and their role in RWD.
+## SLIDE 42
+Review

+## SLIDE 43
 > 💼 **Employer Competitive Note:** Mobile-first design principles are an industry standard for both developers and designers.
 All websites (and apps to a degree) are responsive in today's world.
 Media queries are the driving force behind responsive design, and having a working knowledge of how a media query works will make students better designers.

 Think back to Unit 11, where we discussed RWD, breakpoints, and how content gets chunked.

 Do you remember that during Unit 11, we designed responsive websites and discussed the concept of media queries during our government agency project?
 Now we're going to work in the code and practice the technical aspects of prototyping across screen widths.

-- Remind students that RWD is about designing content that works fluidly across different screen states: mobile, tablet, or phone.
+RWD is about designing content that works fluidly across different screen states: mobile, tablet, or phone.
 But how exactly *does* it work?

 ### Media Queries